dennisvennink/SequenceExtensions/README.md

 ##### Description

-Returns a `Dictionary` containing the occurrencing elements in `elements` as keys and the offset, starting from zero, of each occurrencing element as values.
+Returns a `Dictionary` containing the occurring elements in `elements` as keys and the offset, starting from zero, of each occurring element as values.

 ```swift
 print([0, 1, 1, 2, 2, 2, 3, 3, 3, 3].occurrences(of: [1, 3]))